 - Achilles tendon injuries

 At Flagstaff Bone & Joint, our specialty-trained orthopaedic doctor understands that proper diagnosis is paramount in determining the most effective treatment plan to care for your individual condition.

 Why choose Flagstaff Bone & Joint?

 At Flagstaff Bone & Joint, our ankle specialists in Flagstaff, Cottonwood, and Kingman are recognized experts in the diagnosis and treatment of ankle injuries and conditions.
-Dr. Torey Botti, Dr. John Flint, Dr. Darius Moezzi, and Dr. Kevin O'Donnell have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.
+Dr. Torey Botti, Dr. John Flint, Dr. Darius Moezzi, Dr. Kevin O'Donnell, and Dr. Brianna Patti have the experience and expertise to assess, diagnose, and treat your ankle injury or condition individually to your needs.

 Contact us to consult with one of our orthopaedic ankle doctors at one of our Flagstaff Bone & Joint locations in Flagstaff, Cottonwood, or Kingman and learn of the treatment options available by requesting an appointment online or calling (928) 773-2280.